Becoming a STEM Ambassador

-Tamma Carel, Director of Imvelo, is a keen volunteer.
+Tamma Carel, Director of Imvelo, is a keen volunteer and a STEM ambassador.
 When she’s not saving hedgehogs or litter picking, she’s making various other contributions to her community.
 When it comes to sustainability and being a female influencer, Tamma is what she preaches.

-Tamma is a walking, talking, Sustainable Development Goal activist, and recently she’s been working on SDGs 4, 5, and 10: Quality Education, Gender Equality, and Reduced Inequalities respectively.
+Tamma is a walking, talking, Sustainable Development Goal activist.
+Recently she’s been working on SDGs 4, 5, and 10.
+The goals focus on Quality Education, Gender Equality, and Reduced Inequalities respectively.

 To do that, she has become a STEM Ambassador.

-Tamma signed up as a STEM Ambassador in December 2018 and very quickly became an active Ambassador for the North East Hub team, already clocking up over 150 hours of volunteering (up to September 2020).
-Tamma’s first activity was a yearlong mentoring scheme with 2 Y9 girls, meeting once per fortnight to inspire them and help shape their careers.
+Tamma signed up as a STEM Ambassador in December 2018.
+She very quickly became an active Ambassador for the North East Hub team, clocking up over 150 hours of volunteering (up to September 2020).
+Tamma’s first activity was a yearlong mentoring scheme with 2 Y9 girls.
+She met them once per fortnight to inspire them and help shape their careers.

-At the same time, Tamma was also supporting other schools with additional requests such as primary school careers week, secondary school careers talks and mock interviews as well as working with apprentices and interns within her company to help them gain the skills they need.
+At the same time, Tamma supported other schools with additional requests.
+She played a part in primary school careers week, secondary school careers talks and mock interviews.
+Additionally, she started working with apprentices and interns within her company to help them gain the skills they need.

 What is STEM?